SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores

-As RL tasks getting more and more complex, training a strong neural network policy requires millions to billions of trajectories, as we show in Table~\ref{tab:prior-work-data-volume}.
-Simply generating such a massive amount of data sequentially would take hundreds or even thousands of years.
-Therefore, building a system that can parallelize the data collection process and perform efficient RL training over the massive trajectories becomes a fundamental requirement for applying RL to real-world applications.
+Reinforcement Learning (RL) has been a popular paradigm leading to a lot of AI breakthroughs, including defeating world champions in various competitive games~\cite{alphago,openai5,alphastar,stratego}, controlling a tokamak nuclear fusion reactor~\cite{degrave2022magnetic}, discovering novel algorithms~\cite{fawzi2022discovering}, and creating intelligent robots~\cite{DBLP:journals/scirobotics/LiuLWMEHCTOASHM22}.
+As RL tasks get increasingly more complex, training a strong neural network policy requires millions to billions of trajectories.
+Generating the data sequentially would take hundreds or even thousands of years.
+Therefore, building a system that can parallelize the data collection process and perform efficient RL training over massive trajectories becomes a fundamental requirement for applying RL to real-world applications.

-Numerous open-source libraries or frameworks are available to facilitate efficient RL training~\cite{rllib,surreal,seedrl,fiber,acme,samplefactory,rlpyt2019Adam,msrl2022zhu}.
-However, we have identified several limitations in these systems that hinder their abilities to train RL agents efficiently in various scenarios.
+Numerous open-source libraries or frameworks are available to facilitate efficient RL training.
+However, we have identified several limitations in these systems that hinder their abilities to train RL agents efficiently in various scenarios, as we will show in \cref{sec:motivation}.

-\mzy{First, existing open-source systems have made unnecessary assumptions about computing resources, such as types and physical locations of hardware accelerators, making their architectures only efficient in corresponding circumstances.} \hzcmt{The above sentence is too vague.
-I don't think a non-expert can get your point.
-Try to be more specific.
-Avoid vague expressions such as ``certain ...''.} Second, their implementations lack support for multi-node multi-GPU training, which can hinder efficient RL training in complex tasks that require a sophisticated policy and a large batch size.
-Third, prior works primarily focus on small- to medium-scales, resulting in simplistic implementation details with inadequate considerations for performance optimization.
 Such limitations render open-source libraries insufficient for supporting large-scale RL training applications like AlphaStar~\cite{alphastar} for StarCraft II or OpenAI Five~\cite{openai5} for Dota 2.
-Unfortunately, the proprietary systems used by OpenAI and DeepMind have not been open-sourced, and the architectural and engineering details have not been extensively shared with the research community.
-As a result, it remains largely unknown how to develop a system capable of scaling well enough to support RL training in complex environments and maximizing hardware efficiency under available resource constraints.
+Unfortunately, the proprietary systems used by OpenAI and DeepMind have not been open-sourced, and the architectural and engineering details have not been disclosed to the research community.
+As a result, it remains largely unknown how to develop a system capable of scaling well enough to support RL training in complex environments and maximizing hardware efficiency under resource constraints.